vega/altair/doc/user_guide/configuration.rst

 Removing the border
 ~~~~~~~~~~~~~~~~~~~

-By default, charts have an outside border.
-Hide it by setting the `strokeOpacity` option to `0`.
+By default, charts have both a grid and an outside border.
+To create a chart with no border, you will need to remove the both.

+As an example, let's start with a simple scatter plot.

 .. altair-plot::